Rs.102for 1 tube(s) (5 gm Ointment each)

 No interaction found/established

 Supirocin Ointment is generally considered safe to use during pregnancy.
-Animal studies have shown low or no adverse effects to the developing baby; however, there are limited human studies.
+Animal studies do not indicate harmful effects.
+However, there are limited human studies.

 SAFE IF PRESCRIBED